 - Therapeutic Fitness

 - Adventure Activities

 Much of the mental stresses of early recovery from alcohol addiction are expressed as anxiety, depression, and disorganized thinking.
-Through a practice of different expressive and mindfulness therapies, these symptoms can be lessened and long-term coping habits can be formed for continued treatment beyond our programs.
+Through the practice of different expressive and mindfulness therapies, these symptoms can be lessened.
+Long-term coping habits can be formed for continued treatment beyond our programs.

 Admitting that you might be struggling with addiction can be frustrating and scary, especially when you don’t know where to turn or what to do next.
-Each of our locations was designed with your comfort in mind, and we hope that from the minute you walk through those doors, you feel at home.
-Each detail is meant to foster a sense of safety and peace, and we work to maintain that same feel throughout all of our programs.
+Each of our locations was designed with your comfort in mind.
+We hope that from the minute you walk through those doors, you feel at home.

 We are Joint Commission on Accreditation of Healthcare Organizations (JCAHO) certified.
 We also hold certifications with the Georgia Department of Community Health and are part of the National Association of Addiction Treatment Providers.